nigelhorne/ged2site/README.md

 If you decide to use the static site, just copy files in the static-site directory to your web-server.

-If you decide to use the dynamic site first create a $hostname.com file in the conf directory (use default as a template), then modify the contents of the template tree so that the site looks as you want it.
+If you decide to use the dynamic site first. create a $hostname.com file in the conf directory (use default as a template), then modify the contents of the template tree so that the site looks as you want it.
 The configuration file can be in any number of formats including INI and XML.